jnschaeffer/raspberry-pi-netboot/README.md

 ## Getting started

-To build an image, place a `.pkrvars.hcl` file for an image in `configs/` and run `make images`.
-Images will be written to `images/<hostname>.img`, where `<hostname>` is the value of the `hostname` Packer template variable.
+To start, define your build environment in `config.env`; `config.env.example` provides an example set of values.
+Then, define your node configurations in `configs` using `configs/node.env.example` as an example.

+To build a golden image for the nodes, run `make image`.
 If you don't have an ARM machine to build on and want to make use of `binfmt_misc` functionality in the Packer builder, edit the Makefile to remove the `DONT_SETUP_QEMU` environment variable declaration.

-Use the scripts in `scripts/` to configure the machine.
+To provision the nodes, run `make provision`.
+This will perform the following actions for each node:

+* Write bootloader files to the node's `/boot/firmware` mount point
+* Create a filesystem at the node's iSCSI target and write root filesystem files to the node's `/` mount point
+* Configure `/etc/fstab` and the kernel command line to boot via iSCSI
+* Configure NTP to use the provided NTP server(s)
+* Configure SSH to disallow passwordless auth and allow root login with the provided public key
+* Configure networking to advertise an IPv6 address with the provided suffix
+* Install a custom kernel (optional)

 ## Notes